-- 5.6 There has not yet been time for British Geological Survey to analyse the 4-yearly DCLG-BGS aggregates survey data gathered in 2015 (AM2014); the most recent available dataset is from 200919.
-That survey showed that a population of 55.24 million people 'consumed' 36.53 million tonnes of landwon sand and gravel and 71.82 million tonnes of crushed rock, which equates to 0.66 tonnes/person of sand and gravel and 1.3 tonnes/person of crushed rock. - 5.7 Those 2009 figures were around 30% lower than the previous survey results in 2005.
-They mainly reflect the recession and cut backs in major infrastructure projects and in house building and other developments, but also reflect the changes in construction methods for road and house building.
-The results of the survey carried out in 2015 will not be released until 2016, and it will be interesting to see if that downward trend is levelling out or turning back up.
+- 5.6 The 4-yearly DCLG-BGS aggregates survey data gathered in 2015 (AM2014) showed that a population of 57.65 million23 people in England and Wales 'consumed' 40.52 million tonnes of land-won sand and gravel and 82.50 million tonnes of crushed rock, which equates to 0.7 tonnes/person of sand and gravel and 1.43 tonnes/person of crushed rock. - 5.7 The 2014 figures are up by around 10% on the 2009 figures, which were around 30% lower than the previous survey results in 2005.
+This mainly reflected the recession and cut backs in major infrastructure projects and in house building and other developments, but also reflected the changes in construction methods for road and house building.
+The results of the survey